ktoso/rx-wiki/Backpressure.md

 Backpressure lets you do this.
 The `Subscriber` interface has a method called `request(_n_)` that lets it ask for a specified number of items from the Observable the Subscriber is subscribed to.
 A `Subscriber` can call this method inside its `onStart()` handler to initiate the emission of items and in its `onNext()` handler to keep the flow of emissions coming.
 This creates a sort of active pull from the Subscriber in contrast to the normal passive push Observable behavior.

-In our `zip` example, we could tell `zip` to request one item from both _A_ and _B_ only when `zip` itself emits an item; that way `zip` would never have to buffer items from a more prolific Observable.
+The `zip` operator in RxJava uses this technique.
+It maintains a small buffer of items, and requests no more from its source Observables than would fill that buffer.

 For this to work, though, _A_ and _B_ (or the Observables that result from operators applied to them) must respond correctly to the `request()`.
-If an Observable has not been written to support backpressure, you can apply one of the following operators to it, each of which forces a simple form of backpressure behavior:
+If an Observable has not been written to support backpressure (such support is not a requirement for Observables), you can apply one of the following operators to it, each of which forces a simple form of backpressure behavior:

 <dl>
  <dt><tt>onBackpressureBuffer</tt></dt>